Free Log Home Information

 Mold on Wood, and in Houses

 "Mold, Housing, and Wood" An article by Robbins and Morrell (226 Kb pdf) is a good introduction to mold, health, wood, and homes.
 Includes some very basic tips for cleaning and killing mold.
 More mold links are available on the Western Wood Products Association website.
 But there are tens of thousands of links to information on mold in homes on the Internet, and this is by no means complete!
-It's only a place to start.
+It's a place to start.

 Can't find what you are looking for?
 Please send me an email, and if it is about handcrafted, scribe-fit log building I might be able to send you what you're looking for.
 E-mail to Robert

-All pages, photos, files, text, video, and drawings are © Robert W. Chambers 2008.
-This page was posted on February 15th, 2008.
+All pages, photos, files, text, video, and drawings are Robert W. Chambers © 2020.
+This page was posted December 2021.